windmaomao/adventofcode/2015/md/01_summary.md

   }

   fun part2y(s: String): Int {
-    return getSequence(s).takeWhile{ it >= -1 }
-      .toList().size
+    return getSequence(s).indexOf(-1)
   }
 ```

-The nice thing about this separation is that you can think of the problem as two parts from now on: A) generate the data as a continuous list; B) explore the new generated list later by applying other operations.
+The nice thing about this separation is that yo	u can think of the problem as two parts from now on: A) generate the data as a continuous list; B) explore the new generated list later by applying other operations.

-> Sequence (or generator) is one of the modern feature to us, it's lazy by nature, and it could have unlimited number and allows you focus on the generation of the data.

 There's certain level of _unknown_ in this `sequence` , as you can see, you won't know the length of the sequence before it's generated via `toList` function, where we take the length as our answer.